ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-June-2025.md

 | Mauritius         | 1                |
 | El Salvador       | 1                |

-China and Finland continued to dominate in node count, with the top country totals remaining stable month-over-month; detailed per-country comparisons are not available for May.
+China and Finland continued to dominate in node count, with the top country totals remaining stable month-over-month.

 ## Conclusion